godotengine/godot-docs/learning/features/3d/gi_probes.rst

 Introduction
 ------------

-Just like with :ref:`doc_reflection_probes`, and as stated in the :ref:`doc_spatial_materials`, objects can show reflected or diffuse light.
+Just like with :ref:`doc_reflection_probes`, and as stated in the :ref:`doc_spatial_material`, objects can show reflected or diffuse light.
 GI Probes are similar to Reflection Probes, but they use a different and more complex technique to produce indirect light and reflections.

 The strength of GI Probes are real-time, high quality, indirect light.
 While the scene needs a quick pre-bake for the static objects that